highcharts-for-python/highcharts-maps/docs/glossary.rst

     an extension of :iabbr:`JSON (JavaScript Object Notation)`, and expects each geographic data structure to conform to a standard set of keys (properties).

-    GeoJSON supports the following types of :term:`geometry`:
+    GeoJSON supports the following types of :term:`geometry <map geometry>`:

       * ``Point``
       * ``LineString``